Kam Heong (Golden Fragrance) Prawns

 - 2 sprigs curry leaves

 - Prepare the prawns by using kitchen scissors to trim the legs as well as the sharp edges at the head and tail.
 Make a small incision on the back and underside of the prawns, locate the black veins with a toothpick and pull it out.
+Check out this detailed step-by-step tutorial.

 - Soak dried shrimps in 1/4 cup hot water until softened.
 Pat dry the dried shrimps on kitchen towels and chop finely.
 Combine soaking water with curry powder to form a paste.